 The electoral register

-We produce two versions of the electoral register every year - the full electoral version and the open (formery called the edited register) version.
+We produce two versions of the electoral register every year - the full version and the open (formerly called the edited register) version.

-We can add or remove names from the register under the monthly rolling registration procedure, dates until the introduction of individual electoral registration are shown below.
+We can add or remove names from the register under the monthly rolling registration procedure.
+The next update will be included in the annual edition of the full register for Cornwall to be published on 1st December 2014.

 Full electoral register

-The full electoral register lists everyone who is entitled to vote.
+The full electoral register lists everyone who is entitled to vote at elections.
+It is also used by the credit reference agencies.
 Add your name to the electoral register using the register to vote online link above.

 Open (formerly called edited) register